defold/extender/README_AWS.md

 ### Cron jobs

-To keep the instance disk usage to a minimum, we need to clean it periodically
+To keep the instance disk usage to a minimum, we need to clean it periodically.

 #### The script